defagos/CoconutKit/README.markdown

 github "defagos/CoconutKit" == <version>
 ```

 Then run `carthage update` to update the dependencies.
-Unlike CocoaPods, your project is not changed.
 You will need to manually add the `.framework` generated in the `Carthage/Build/iOS` folder to your projet.
 Refer to the [official documentation](https://github.com/Carthage/Carthage) for more information.

+### Remark

+CocoaPods is not supported anymore.

 ## Usage